leenathomas01/connector-os/whitepaper/whitepaper_README.md

 **Title:** Architecture Before Scale: A Control-Theoretic Framework for Stable AI Systems
 **Version:** 1.0
-**Date:** February 2026
+**Date:** 21 February 2026
 **Status:** Final

 ---

 ## Overview

-This whitepaper formalizes the architectural principles of Connector OS—a control-theoretic framework for building stable AI systems under real-world constraints.
+This whitepaper formalizes the architectural principles of Connector OS - a control-theoretic framework for building stable AI systems under real-world constraints.

 The core argument: **Stability is an architectural property, not a model property.
 Scale amplifies architecture.
 Therefore, architecture must precede scale.**